James Goldstein: Residence

-Goldstein's house, known as Sheats Goldstein Residence, has been featured in Architectural Digest, DOLCE magazine, The New York Times, Robb Report, and Town & Country.
+Goldstein's house, known as Sheats–Goldstein Residence, has been featured in Architectural Digest, DOLCE magazine, The New York Times, Robb Report, The Local Project and Town & Country.
 The house was designed in 1963 by John Lautner, a student of Frank Lloyd Wright.
 Goldstein purchased the property in 1972 from previous owners who allegedly did not keep the house in good condition.
 Goldstein commissioned Lautner to make changes and improvements to the house.
 Below the main residence is an installation by light artist James Turrell known as "Skyspace" or "Sky Box".